aoblepia/efabless_vlsi_verilog/README.md

 - `even_parity`: Set if `data_in` contains even bit parity.
 - `odd_parity`: Set if `data_in` contains odd bit parity.

-## Synthesis Details

-The Verilog code is designed to be synthesized on the EFabless Caravel OpenLane flow using the Global Foundries gf180mcuD Process Development Kit.
-Please refer to the specific documentation for the synthesis process.

 ## Project Setup and Implementation

 To set up the EFabless environment and run through the project, including mapping the Verilog to `user_proj_example.v` and mapping the `user_proj_example` module to the `user_project_wrapper`, follow the steps outlined in the following notebooks: